 Elvis Presley’s Honeymoon House of Tomorrow!

-Built in 1960 with 5,000 square feet of living space, the house is built on a grade and is cantilevered, offering excellent privacy for the main living areas.
-The design by modernist-architect William Krisel was built for the owner of the home’s Vistas Las Palmas neighborhood construction company, created out of four circular living areas on three levels with a curved wall of stonework.
-Deceivingly large, the home has five bedrooms and five baths along with a spacious interior in the round, which gives it its space age vibe.
-A favorite mid-century feature is the center-of-the-room fireplace with chimney suspended from the ceiling and walls of glass overlooking its 1.16 acres.
-Outside are a private garden, tennis court, orchard and a partly shaded terraced swimming pool for lounging and outdoor barbecues.
+Built in a neighborhood of mid-century homes constructed by the Alexander Construction Company in the late 1950s and early ‘60s, the 4,695-square-foot home is built on a grade and is cantilevered, offering excellent privacy for the main living areas.
+The design by architect William Krisel was built with four circular living areas on three levels with a curved wall of stonework.
+The home has four bedrooms and five baths along with a spacious interior in the round, which helps to give it the space age vibe.
+A favorite mid-century feature is the center-of-the-room fireplace with chimney suspended from the ceiling, sunken entertainment area, and walls of glass with mountain views.
+Outside is a private garden with palms and rock accents and a partly shaded swimming pool and lush lawn for lounging and outdoor barbecues.
+The home has recently undergone a two-year renovation.

 The Palm Springs neighborhood of Vistas Las Palmas has been chosen by many celebrities over the years such as the Rat Pack who partied hard at Peter Lawford’s home.
 Jackie Cooper and Cyd Charisse lived there as did George Hamilton.
 Jack Kennedy was a frequent visitor to his brother-in-law Lawford’s home.